 - Explore ways of staying connected.
-With digital technology being so easily accessible to everyone nowadays, there’s no reason why regular online chat or calls shouldn’t take place.
+With digital technology being so easily accessible to everyone nowadays, there’s no reason why regular online chats or calls shouldn’t take place.
 Keep your relationships going with extended family even if they’re now on the other side of the world.
-With Zoom, FaceTime and WhatsApp it’s so much easier to chat every day.
+With Zoom, FaceTime, and WhatsApp it’s so much easier to chat every day.

 - Even if it’s only once or twice a year, make sure you organize trips to visit each other so you have something to look forward to.